711121104027/bitcoin_predection/README.md

 <h2>METHODOLOGY</h2>
-1. Accurate predictions depend on the quality of data used for analysis.
+</li>Accurate predictions depend on the quality of data used for analysis.
 Inaccurate or incomplete data can lead to erroneous predictions.
-Therefore, ensuring data accuracy and precision is critical in cryptocurrency analysis.
+Therefore, ensuring data accuracy and precision is critical in cryptocurrency analysis.</li>
-2.When building predictive models for Bitcoin price, it's essential to evaluate their performance metrics, such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE).
-These metrics measure the accuracy and precision of a model's predictions.
+</li>When building predictive models for Bitcoin price, it's essential to evaluate their performance metrics, such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE).
+These metrics measure the accuracy and precision of a model's predictions.</li>
-3.Historical price data serves as the foundation for predictive models.
-Ensuring that historical price records are accurate and precise is vital for reliable analysis and forecasting.
+</li>Historical price data serves as the foundation for predictive models.
+Ensuring that historical price records are accurate and precise is vital for reliable analysis and forecasting.</li>
-4.Assessing market sentiment through sentiment analysis tools and natural language processing can add depth to predictions.
-The accuracy of sentiment analysis algorithms impacts the precision of sentiment-based predictions.
+</li>Assessing market sentiment through sentiment analysis tools and natural language processing can add depth to predictions.
+The accuracy of sentiment analysis algorithms impacts the precision of sentiment-based predictions.</li>
-5.Predictive models often provide confidence intervals around their forecasts.
-These intervals express the precision of the prediction and the level of confidence in the outcome.
+</li>Predictive models often provide confidence intervals around their forecasts.
+These intervals express the precision of the prediction and the level of confidence in the outcome.</li>
 <br/>

 **LONG SHORT TERM MEMORY NETWORK:**